-Dune Media Design \\ Aaron DeCarlo
+Dune Media Design

 I've dabbled in video production, HTML, CSS, UI and UX, but my passion and strengths lie in typography, layout and creative development.
-I think it's important to understand where a person fits in best so they can focus on becoming great at a few things rather than being mediocre at several.
+I believe it's important to understand where a person fits in best so they can focus on becoming great at a few things rather than being mediocre at several.

 Trust my experience and sharp eye for detail when considering a re-branding of your company to reflect your current culture or aid you in launching a new venture with a complete corporate identity.
 Contact Dune Media Design to discuss your graphic design project and let's turn some heads.